akshatmittal/react-native-odometer/README.md

 # React Native Odometer

-Odometer for React Native, supports both numbers, localized numbers and strings.
+Odometer for React Native, supports numbers, localization and strings.

 # Features

 - Animations with `react-native-reanimated`.
-- Custom animation `duration`.
+- Custom animation duration via `duration` prop.
 - Automatically measures all widths and heights of items and adjusts accordingly!
 - Supply a `children` element with the number or string.
 - Numbers can be formatted to custom locale via `locale` prop.
+- Uses `tabular-nums` fontVariant to avoid layout shifting.

 # Install